All Episodes

 I am a story to the media, and thus I have an action line.

-The action line is I personify the poster boy for all of the negative stereotypes that they have created about conservatism, and anything they think fits that action line moves it forward, they are happy to report.
+The action line is, I personify I'm the post-poster boy for all of the negative stereotypes that they have created about conservatism.

 But what did you hear me discuss yesterday?

-We heard you heard the discussion about stem cells versus embryonic stem cells versus the controversy over federal funding.
+We heard, you heard the discussion about stem cells versus embryonic stem cells versus the controversy over federal funding.

-You heard about the Missouri deception, the Chicago deception, the Minneapolis, Minnesota deception, and the Maryland deception that the Democrats are engaged in here using the actor Michael J. Fox.
+You heard about the Missouri deception, the Chicago deception, the Minneapolis-Minnesota deception, and the Maryland deception that the Democrats are engaged in here using the actor Michael J. Fox.

 You heard about promising cures that don't exist in the stem cell research area.

-You heard about research in other areas to cure Parkinson's or to reduce its effects that is working.
+You heard about research in other areas to cure Parkinson's or to reduce its effects that is working involving gene therapy, involving the insertion of a virus in the brain.

 You heard about that.